oraxen/documentation/configuration/glyphs/README.md

 ### How do I use this in Prefixes / Luckperms
 To add a glyph to a luckperms prefix, commonly to display ranks, simply add `%oraxen_glyphid%` to your prefix solution of choice.\
 For example, if using LuckPerms, you can use the command: `/lp group default meta setprefix %oraxen_glyphid%` and it will replace it with the glyph.\
+Because most plugins only parse the placeholders one time, the %luckperms_prefix% will not be parsed again.\
+You will most likely need to get the Utils-Expansion for PlaceholderAPI aswell.\
+Use the command `/papi ecloud download Utils` to download it.\
+Then in your plugin of choice use `%utils:parse:2_luckperms_prefix%` to parse the prefix again.\
 Keep in mind your chatplugin must support PlaceholderAPI for this to work.\
 An alternative, though not adviced, is to use the raw unicode as described below.